Paraminter/Paraminter.Recorders/src/Queries/README.nupkg.md

-# Paraminter.Recorders.Commands
+# Paraminter.Recorders.Queries

-Defines commands for `Paraminter` recorders.
+Defines queries for `Paraminter` recorders.

 See [GitHub](https://github.com/Paraminter/Paraminter.Recorders) for more information.